Does a Trustee, Acting Alone, Have the Standing to Seek Trust Reformation?

 As expected, some of the other beneficiaries who would be cut out by the proposed reformation, objected to Reid’s petition, claiming that she did not have standing because she was “not an ‘interested person,’ but merely a volunteer and stakeholder in the Trust without any personal stake in the outcome”; and that Reid owed a fiduciary duty of loyalty to all beneficiaries to act impartially.

-The Court looked to the recent amendments to the Trust Code and found that they, as well as existing Florida decisional case law, recognized a trustee’s standing to seek modification of a trust instrument where the purposes of that trust, as written, have been, or cannot be, fulfilled; where complying with the terms of the trust will defeat or substantially impair carrying out a material purpose of the trust; or where the purpose for the trust no longer exits:
+The Court looked to the recent amendments to the Trust Code and found that they, as well as existing Florida decisional case law, recognized a trustee’s standing to seek a modification of a trust instrument where the purposes of that trust, as written, have been, or cannot be, fulfilled; were complying with the terms of the trust will defeat or substantially impair carrying out a material purpose of the trust, or where the purpose for the trust no longer exits:

 Judicial modification of trusts

-(1) If the purposes of a trust have been fulfilled or have become illegal or impossible to fulfill or, if because of circumstances not known to or anticipated by the settlor, compliance with the terms of the trust would defeat or substantially impair the accomplishment of a material purpose of the trust or, if a material purpose of the trust no longer exists, upon the application of a trustee of the trust or any beneficiary a court at any time may modify the terms of a trust which is not then revocable to:
+(1) If the purposes of the trust have been fulfilled or have become illegal or impossible to fulfill or, if because of circumstances not known to or anticipated by the settlor, compliance with the terms of the trust would defeat or substantially impair the accomplishment of a material purpose of the trustor, if a material purpose of the trust no longer exists, upon the application of a trustee of the trustor any beneficiary a court at any time may modify the terms of a trust which is not then revocable to:

 (b) Terminate the trust in whole or in part;